sunilkeyal/demo-spring-security/README.md

 This is Demo application about spring security

-## Install elastic search in docker using docker-compose.yml
+## Install MySQL Server in docker using docker-compose.yml

 - https://docs.docker.com/compose/reference/overview/
 - docker-compose up -d (-d for detached mode)